pepa65/thaiworship/README.md

 ## Booklet

+The booklet is an evangelistic booklet.
 The BookletA5.pdf is editable with LibreOffice.
-The a5toa4 script in [pepa65's misc gitlab repo](https://gitlab.com/pepa65/misc) can convert it into BookletA4.pdf for printing.
+The a5toa4 script in [pepa65's misc gitlab repo](https://gitlab.com/pepa65/misc)
+can convert it into BookletA4.pdf for printing.
 Just call it like: `bash a5toa4 -r BookletA5.pdf`